d1618033/celery_flask_login/README.md

 ## Intro

-Ever had that problem where you wanted to know the user that initiated a celery task and just couldn't find a way to get that user info without passing it down deeply nested function?
+Ever had that problem where you wanted to know the user that initiated a celery task and just couldn't find a way to get that user info without passing it down a deeply nested function?

 Well then this package is for you!